3mdeb/conferences/2024/YoctoProjectDeveloperDay/practical-sec-tee.md

         - If you have a small contract or do not have direct contact with vendor, you will have to wait for support or, if you do not have time, you will have to go for an endless web-digging.
+    - Problems with Yocto integration:
+        - You have to implement a custom recipes and classes for every vendor-specific tool and workflow.

 ---